Cleavage Changes: Breast Lift, Breast Augmentation or both?

-And what if you have the reverse scenario, feeling your natural breasts are too large or heavy in relation to your ideal version of the best breast size for your body?
+And what if you have the reverse scenario.
+Feeling your natural breasts are too large or heavy in relation to your ideal version of the best breast size for your body?

-If your breasts are uncomfortably large or heavy and causing discomfort, visit Dr Wyten’s Breast Reduction pages to see how she can help.
+So, if your breasts are uncomfortably large or heavy and causing discomfort, visit Dr Wyten’s Breast Reduction pages to see how she can help.